a-type/prisma-serverless-repro/README.md

 Run `yarn install` and `yarn dev` in `./backend` to run the Serverless backend.

 Run `yarn install` `yarn dev` in `./app` to run client.

+Open the client and enter a string into the form and submit it to create a `Foo`.